 While some people like to spend as much time as possible in their gardens year round, others tend to see their outdoor space as a spring/summer attraction.

 If you are in the latter camp then tall, airy ‘see-through’ plants like bamboos or ornamental grasses around a seating or sunbathing area will provide sufficient screening, and still allow light to filter through without the need for more heavy duty garden fence ideas.

 Likewise, a medium-sized feature tree planted in the sightline of a bedroom will provide privacy for your house.
 Just don’t plant it too close to the building itself.
 An upright ornamental cherry would make an attractive and effective shield, as would an ornamental pear such as Pyrus ‘Chanticleer’.

-Planting trees for privacy and screening in a backyard is the best way to create a hidden spot.
+Planting trees is the best way to create a hidden spot.
 But if you are worried that having trees will mean sacrificing light, worry not – there are two techniques that will help.

 You can also try something called ‘lifting your tree’s skirt’, which simply involves removing lower foliage, as in the garden above.

 17. Create tall boundaries with hedges

 Finding effective garden screening ideas can seem daunting, but that doesn’t mean you have to give in and accept that your every move will be observed forever.
 There are plenty of ways to improve privacy without resorting to tall fences or towering garden wall ideas.

 18. Build a sheltered structure on an exterior wall